google/fuzzbench/docs/running-your-own-experiment/setting_up_a_google_cloud_project.md

 [Google Cloud SQL](https://console.cloud.google.com/sql/create-instance-postgres).
 This will take a few minutes.
 We recommend using "us-central1" as the region and zone "a" as the zone.
-Certain links provided in this document assume "us-central1".
+Certain links provided in this page assume "us-central1".
 Note that the region you choose should be the region you use later for running experiments.

-* For the rest of this document, we will use `$PROJECT_REGION`, `$POSTGRES_INSTANCE`, and `$POSTGRES_PASSWORD` to refer to the region of the PostgreSQL instance you created, its name, and its password.
+* For the rest of this page, we will use `$PROJECT_REGION`, `$POSTGRES_INSTANCE`, and `$POSTGRES_PASSWORD` to refer to the region of the PostgreSQL instance you created, its name, and its password.
 Set them in your
 environment: